 This English-speaking island nation offers a high quality of life for foreign investors as well as the perks of living in the Caribbean with a great business environment and solid tourism infrastructure.

-Monaco is among the most well-known tax havens and a magnet for the ultra-wealthy.
+Glamorous Monaco is one of the world’s most famous tax havens and has long been a magnet for the ultra-wealthy.